apache/kylin/website/_docs16/tutorial/squirrel.md

   ![](/images/SQuirreL-Tutorial/15.png)

-&nbsp;
 ## Connect and Execute

-The startup window when you are connect:
+The startup window when connected:

   ![](/images/SQuirreL-Tutorial/16.png)

-Choose Tab:   and write your querie  (whe use Kylin’s example cube):
+Choose Tab: and write a query  (whe use Kylin’s example cube):

   ![](/images/SQuirreL-Tutorial/17.png)